 The presentation and judging of the poster will take place during the exhibition.

-Participants will present the poster that has been printed in A2 size (42cm x 59.4cm).
+Participants will present the poster that has been printed in A1 size (59.4 x 84.1 cm).

-The posters to be drawn must emphasize, illustrate, and interpret the theme of the convention: “Intelligent Agriculture and Novelty in Agro-Food Industry for Wellness.”
+The posters to be drawn must emphasize, illustrate, and interpret the theme of the convention: “Intelligent Agriculture and Novelty in Agro-Food Industry for Wellness”

 Scoring Criteria: